dlt-hub/dlt/docs/website/docs/walkthroughs/share-a-dataset.md

 Add `BigQuery Data Editor` as described in the [destination page](../destinations/bigquery.md).
 ```
 <class 'dlt.destinations.exceptions.DatabaseTransientException'>
-403 Access Denied: Table bq-walkthrough:weatherapi_data._dlt_loads: User does not have permission to query table bq-walkthrough:weatherapi_data._dlt_loads, or perhaps it does not exist in location EU.
+403 Access Denied: Table bq-walkthrough:games_data._dlt_loads: User does not have permission to query table bq-walkthrough:games_data._dlt_loads, or perhaps it does not exist in location EU.

 Location: EU
 Job ID: 299a92a3-7761-45dd-a433-79fdeb0c1a46